Spark-Liang/NoteBook/LOMA/280/ch12 - Health Insurance Prodiucts.md

 ###### Patient Protection and Affordable Care Act (ACA)

-- intention of ACA : make health care moew afforable and accessible
+- intention of ACA : make health care more afforable and accessible

 - **the result of the ACA**